Aftaputra/Microscope-OF/docs/source/plugins/hardware.rst

 within a tile scan), another user should not be able to move the microscope, interrupting the task.
 Thread locks act to prevent this.

-The camera and stage both contain an instance of :py:class:`openflexure_microscope.common.lock.StrictLock`, named ``lock``.
+The camera and stage both contain an instance of :py:class:`labthings.lock.StrictLock`, named ``lock``.
 Built-in functions such as capture and move will always acquire this lock for the duration of the function.
 This ensures that, for example, simultaneous attemps to move do not occur.